metagol/metagol/README.md

 grandparent_1(A,B):-father(A,B).
 ```

-In this solution, the predicate `grandparent_1/2` is invented and corresponds to the parent relation.
+Here, the predicate `grandparent_1/2` is invented and corresponds to the parent relation.

 ## Metarules

-Metagol requires that the user provides a set of higher-order metarules, a form of language bias which defines the form of clauses permitted in a hypothesis.
+Metagol requires higher-order metarules to define the form of clauses permitted in a hypothesis.
 An example metarule is as follows:

 ```prolog
 metarule([P,Q,R],([P,A,B]:-[[Q,A,C],[R,C,B]])).
 ```

 In this metarule, known as the chain metarule, the symbols `P`, `Q`, and `R` denote existentially quantified higher-order variables, and the symbols `A`, `B`, and `C` denote universally quantified first-order variables.
-The list of symbols in the first argument denote variables which Metagol will attempt to find substitutions for during the proof of a goal.
+The list of symbols in the first argument denote the existentially quantified variables which Metagol will attempt to find substitutions for during the learning.

-Currently, the metarules are supplied by the user.
+Metarules are currently supplied by the user.
 We are working on automatically identifying the necessary metarules, and preliminary work is detailed in the following paper:

 * A. Cropper and S.H.
 Muggleton.
-[Logical minimisation of meta-rules within meta-interpretive learning](http://www.andrewcropper.com/pubs/ilp2014-minmeta.pdf).
+[Logical minimisation of meta-rules within meta-interpretive learning](http://andrewcropper.com/pubs/ilp14-minmeta.pdf).
 In Proceedings of the 24th International Conference on Inductive Logic Programming, pages 65-78.
 Springer-Verlag, 2015.
 LNAI 9046.

 Here are more metarules: